JoyNunn/GroupNotes/README.md

 For access to edit the original document, you must be a student with the RTT 38 cohort.
 Contact Gabriel via Slack for access. <br><br>
 All are welcome to share group notes, and everyone is highly encouraged to participate in adding to them.
 <br><br>
-This mirror is automatically updated at 4 PM every day.
+This mirror is automatically updated at 4 PM EST every day.
 You are free to fork this project as a basis for your own personal notes or copy as you see fit.